 I’m a full advocate to doing whatever it is that makes you feel your most beautiful.
 But when it comes to using setting powders, I recommend staying away from loose silicas.

 Are there any products that give you second thoughts?
-Let me know in the comments below!
+Let us know on insta and we’ll look into it!